- Overview

 - Assigning a value in 'HHMM' format to a cell in Time format automatically changes the value into time.

-Tip: Merging cells through programming The end user can merge the selected cells using the ribbon (or the toolbar) of the Spreadsheet control.
-To merge the selected cells through programming, simply use ExecuteAAF associated with the constant aafSpreadsheetMerge:
+Tip: Merge cells programmatically The end user can merge the selected cells using the ribbon (or the toolbar) of the Spreadsheet control.
+To merge cells selected by programming, simply use function ExecuteAAF with constant faaTableurFusion:

-Remark: SpreadsheetGetMerge is used to find out whether a cell is merged with other cells and to retrieve the range of merged cells.
+Note: Use SpreadsheetGetMerge to find out whether a cell has been merged with other cells, and to retrieve the range of merged cells..
 Managing the names of cells in a Spreadsheet control The Spreadsheet control proposes several functions for handling the names of cells:

 Managing comments in a Spreadsheet control The Spreadsheet control allows you to: - add comments,